Taiwan

 - China Professional Go Association (中華職業圍棋協會) is a professional only organization.

-There is a page on Taiwan Rules.
+There is a page on so-called Taiwan Rules, which deals with a peculiar game-ending procedure.

 Title winners in Japan